mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

 df_mds_USArrests %<>%
   gather(key = "variable", value = "values", -city, -x, -y)
 ```
 Then we can finally create the plot.
 Note how the _values_ variable are used to control point color and opacity and how the _variables_ variable is used in the _facet_ function.
-They are used together we can get a look at the impact of all variables on similarity:
+They are used together we can get a look at the impact of all variables on similarity.
+I've used the **[ggrepel](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html)** library for it's _geom_label_repel_ function to create the non-overlapping labels.
 ```r
 ggplot(df_mds_USArrests, aes(x, y)) +
   geom_jitter(aes(col = values, alpha = values)) +